|

 You can download the MIDI file by clicking the blue button "Download MIDI file".

-recordings, but electronically-generated ones.
-However, their sound
+recordings, but electronically-generated ones with sound

 Scores and Sheet Music.

-The scores are displayed in the "Tune Details Screen" using Sibelius "Scorch".
+The scores are displayed in the "Tune Details Screen" using

 initially appears sorted into alphabetical order of title, but you can sort it